rohangpta/rohangpta.github.io/content/posts/entropy.md

 complexity" until a certain point in time, after which complexity reduces.

-I argue that due to market conditions: namely the state of SaaS as a product / custom-made offering and the commoditisation of infrastructure (cloud) that we are at the middle of the S-curve. i.e we are at the **peak of software complexity / tech debt growth**.
+I argue that due to market conditions: namely the state of SaaS as a product / custom-made offering and the commoditisation of infrastructure (cloud) that we are at the middle of the S-curve. i.e., we are at the **peak of software complexity / tech debt growth**.
 Intuitively, in the business “experimental -> custom -> product -> commodity” lifecycle, software is at the custom/product intersection, which is somewhere in the middle.